skyvers/skyve-dev-guide/_pages/images.md

 },
 ```

-The thumbnail JSON entry/stanza/object isn’t required though - so if this section is not included, your Skyve application will default to 40MB usage across 10 concurrent threads using `<content.directory>/SKYVE_THUMBNAILS/`.
+The thumbnail JSON entry/stanza/object isn't required though - so if this section is not included, your Skyve application will default to 40MB usage across 10 concurrent threads using `<content.directory>/SKYVE_THUMBNAILS/`.

 ### Automatic caching and management